-Above-ground pool buyers need to decide how much time they are willing to spend installing the pool.
+Above-ground pool buyers will need to decide how much time they are willing to spend installing the pool.
 Inflatable pools are by far one of the easiest to install and take down.
-With a pump, some can inflate in less than five minutes.
-Other designs, like resin or semi-inground pools, require installation similar to an in-ground model.
+With a pump, some can inflate in less than 5 minutes.
+Other designs, like resin or semi-inground pools, require installation similar to an inground model.
 The ground must be leveled and sand laid down so the pool doesn’t get punctured.
 Installation can take several hours, requiring three or four adults.

 Safety and Permit Requirements

 Some cities require a permit to install a pool while others have safety requirements that are the same as for inground models.
 You may also have to keep the pool a certain distance from the property line.
 Check with the appropriate authorities so you’re on the up-and-up with your pool installation.

 Small inflatable pools, the kind that get emptied after each use, require almost no maintenance.
 Simply empty and dry them after each use.
 Any pool that takes hundreds of gallons of water is another matter.
 The pool might need a pump and filters to circulate water and remove debris, as well as chlorine tabs or salt for saltwater systems.
 You may also have to do occasional shock treatments to keep algae from growing.
 Chlorine and pH levels should also be tested regularly.

 Above-ground pool owners often need additional accessories for general pool maintenance that they should factor into the price of the pool.
 A net skimmer or vacuum is needed to clean out leaves, twigs, and anything else that ends up in the pool.
 If the pool is up for an extended period of time, you’ll need a ground cloth or cover to put over it when it’s not in use.
 A few extra accessories you might also need include: